GenSpectrum/cov-spectrum-website/docs/export.md

 ## Export button without widget

-Sometimes you want to have plot which is not embeddable, so it is not a widget and is not registered with `Widget.SharableComponent`.
+Sometimes you want to have plot which is not embeddable, so it is not a widget and is not rendered by `Widget.SharableComponent`.
 In this case you wont have an "Export" and may see warnings like `register(...) called on ExportManager with warnOnUse`.
 To manually add an export button, you have to add both `ExportManagerContext.Provider` and `ExportButton`.
 Note that the `Provider` must be placed outside both the button and the plot.
 Also the `ExportManager` that you provide must be unique to the subtree.
 For examples see [src/components/WidgetWrapper.tsx](/src/components/WidgetWrapper.tsx) or the Swiss map in [src/pages/FocusPage.tsx](/src/pages/FocusPage.tsx).

 ## Extra export option